 How Much Does a 30-Day Program Cost?

 Thirty-day drug rehabs are, on average, going to be cheaper than longer-term programs because of their short duration.
+30-day inpatient treatment programs can range between $400 and $900 per day, totaling $14,000 to $27,000 depending on the level of care needed and the luxury level of the facility.
 The costs of rehab covers food, room and board, in addition to the intensive therapy for the duration of the program—so it makes sense that a 30-day drug rehabilitation program will cost less than a 90-day or longer-term program.
 It is more likely that insurance companies will cover the costs of a 30-day addiction rehab program than their longer-term counterparts.

 What to Look for in a 30-Day Rehab